The fallacies of critics of MMT

 5. An appeal to authority is where a critic may resort to noting the proponent of MMT is not an economist.
 It helps to be qualified, but it does not necessarily undermine their argument.

-6. The fallacy of composition, an error in logic when people infer that something which is true for individuals, is also true for the wider country, such as comparing the country’s economy as being run like a household budget.
-[Farmer, 2018]
+6. The fallacy of composition, an error in logic when people infer that something which is true for individuals, is also true for the country.
+An example is the paradox of thrift (also called the fallacy of thrift) which compares the country’s economy as being run like a household budget.
+(Barnes 2021, Farmer 2018, Lavern 2018), or claiming that the source of the economy’s finances is like that of a credit card (Varoufakis 2024, Reuters 2013)

 So how do you discover whether MMT is a credible alternative to existing money theory?
 If there was an easy answer, it would be adopted without hesitation.
 Unfortunately the only option is to seek a second and third opinion from people who understand modern money theory, so do your own homework!